 - Having a supportive manager

-In addition, organizations that are able to align action to culture will find the path forward smoother than those who fail to connect their values to their decision-making process.
+In addition, organisations that are able to align action to culture will find the path forward smoother than those who fail to connect their values to their decision-making process.

-For organizations that want to drive individual and organizational resilience, this AWI report outlines next steps for all five of these resilience drivers: recognition, feedback, connection, manager effectiveness, and culture alignment.
+For organisations that want to drive individual and organisational resilience, this AWI report outlines next steps for all five of these resilience drivers: recognition, feedback, connection, manager effectiveness, and culture alignment.

 What are HR’s priorities for 2023?

 AWI asked almost 1400 HR leaders how they were preparing for a possible recession and productivity, attraction, and retention remain top of mind.

 How are you preparing for a pending recession?

 - Initiatives to improve productivity (33%)